-Under section 9 of the current Legal Services Society Act, the society's mandate is to:
+Under section 9 of the current Legal Services Society (LSS) Act, our mandate is to:

 - help people to solve their legal problems and to facilitate access to justice,